mitre-attack/attack-navigator/README.md

 1. Run `ng build` within the **nav-app** directory
 2. Copy files from `nav-app/dist/` directory

+_Note: `ng build --prod` does not currently work for ATT&CK Navigator without additional flags.
+To build the production environment instead use `ng build --prod --aot=false --build-optimizer=false`._

 #### Running the Navigator offline
 1. Install the Navigator as per instructions above.
 2. Follow instructions under [loading content from local files](#Loading-content-from-local-files) to configure the Navigator to populate the matrix without an internet connection.
 For enterprise-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json).
 For mobile-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/mobile-attack/mobile-attack.json).
 For pre-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/pre-attack/pre-attack.json).